 Long-haul travel between small communities

-One of the lesser known benefits of living in a major city is that transport between that city and other major metropolitan areas is relatively easy.
+One of the rarely talked-about benefits of living in a major city is that transport between that city and other major metropolitan areas is relatively easy.
 Not always cheap, but usually easy.
 Take traveling between Washington, D.C. and New York City: an online search reveals multiple bus companies such as Megabus and Greyhound, both the Amtrak Northeast Regional and Acela trains, flights into and out of a combination of at least six regional airports (BWI, DCA, or IAD to LGA, EWR, or JFK), and last but not least, driving your own car (just kidding, of course that option is least – who wants to sit in traffic on I-95 and then worry about parking in either of those two cities?).
 For the sake of this piece, let’s assume that driving is not an option.
 Without a car, the options for traveling between Washington, D.C. and New York City are plentiful – and the same is true between other pairs of cities such as Chicago and Madison, Wisconsin or Seattle and Portland, Oregon.

 Outside of major urban centers, however, intercity travel becomes more complicated.
 Even though America has 300+ commercial/passenger-service airports and 500+ Amtrak stations, most rural towns and small communities don’t have one.
 For example, Charlotte has an airport (CLT) and an Amtrak station, as does Raleigh (RDU).
 But Wilkes County and Currituck County in North Carolina have neither.
 Even if you use these main options to go from one minor city or small town to another, public transportation options once you arrive may be nonexistent or grim.